magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 • main.js
 ```

-As you remember, when you do not specify any option to the `cljs`
+Nice job.
+Note that when you do not specify any option to the `cljs`
 task, it uses some defaults:

 ```bash